vippsas/vipps-developers/settlements/sftp-report-service/README.md

 SFTP users are created, associated with a public SSH key, and given access to the reports of one or more MSNs (Merchant Serial Numbers, typically "sale units").

-It possible to use the same public SSH key for multiple MSNs.
+It possible to use the same public SSH key for multiple merchants and multiple MSNs.

 Partners may provide all their merchants with a common public SSH key that the merchants can use to give the partner access their settlements.